sigstore/architecture-docs/sigstore-public-deployment-spec.md

 Rekor and Fulcio's Certificate Transparency log currently shard every year at a minimum.
 Sharding means making the current log instance read-only and creating a new log instance that is writable: this keeps individual log sizes reasonable.
 The sharding is an additive in a sense that old shards will be still available for reading.

-The convention for naming shards is that it will contain the year, followed by the instance.
-For example, the first shard of the year 2022 should be named 2022 and if other shards are created they will be called 2022-2, 2022-3, and so forth.
-See e.g. [https://ctfe.sigstore.dev/2022/ct/v1/get-sth](ctfe.sigstore.dev/2022).
+The convention for naming shards is that the name will contain the year, followed by optional instance number.
+Examples: https://ctfe.sigstore.dev/2022, https://log2025-1.rekor.sigstore.dev/.

 This document outlines the steps taken to shard the Rekor log: [Sharding Rekor](https://docs.sigstore.dev/logging/sharding/).
 Note that with Rekor v2 the shards are not abstracted behind a single URL so the [Root-of-Trust(#distributing-roots-of-trust) mechanism must be used to discover rekor shard URLs.